PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Financial Institutions as usual must enumerate their Customer Sites and prohibid use of their Authenticator by unknown Entity Sites.
 * Professional Social Media Services must deploy security measures against advertisements of scamming.
+* According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/2763086/ijungus-nauja-apsauga-operatoriai-kas-savaite-sustabdo-apie-0-5-mln-sukciu-skambuciu) exists commitment for communication regarding use of legal and technical counter-scam measures, more clear registration and usability rules for SIM cards, improved data exchange between organizations and law enforcement.
 ```

 ```